Updated: July 10, 2018

 Westin Denarau Island Resort & Spa – Spacious, spectacular, serene and seaside, but no beach.

-Facing a fetching bay of islets, the Westin is so vast that rooms are allotted into ‘villages’ and spread among gloriously landscaped tropical gardens that include a bowling green and outdoor theatre for traditional entertainment.
+Facing a beautiful bay of islets, the Westin is so vast that rooms are allotted into ‘villages’ and spread among gloriously landscaped tropical gardens that include a bowling green and outdoor theatre for traditional entertainment.
 Rooms are in 2-level blocks.
 Most face the sea, while others are more distant but angled to catch glimpses of the ocean.
 With weavings across the walls, the décor is more traditional than other resorts.
 And beautifully set alongside the beach, the pool never seems to end, and features Jacuzzis, thatched huts and ‘islands’ of palms.
-The main disadvantage is that it faces an extended pile of imported boulders, but a perfect cove of white sands is in front of the associated Sheraton Resort only 500m away.
+The main disadvantage is that it faces an extended pile of imported boulders, but a perfect cove of white sand is in front of the associated Sheraton Resort only 500m away.